 - 2) BLUE COMPUTER ROOM – 30 computers and 3 scanners.

 - 3) GREEN COMPUTER ROOM – 22 computers.

-THREE REPOSITORIES (1st and 2nd basement floor) for items in the library collection which are rarely borrowed, and for the storage of university theses.
+TWO REPOSITORIES for items in the library collection which are rarely borrowed, and for the storage of university theses.

 It is possible to connect notebooks to the internet via WiFi in all areas of the LIC.